 A General Supervisor is assigned to each student at the beginning of the academic year.
-GGD core staff (Prof Bjola, Prof Gledhill, Prof Friedrichs and Dr Panizzolo) serve as general supervisors.
+GGD core staff (Prof Bjola, Prof Friedrichs, Dr Bhatia and Dr Rodrigo Fracalossi de Moraes) serve as general supervisors.
 They provide general advice, monitor progress, and typically serve as dissertation supervisors.